EpiForeSITE/epiworldPythonStreamlit/README.md

 #If you haven't installed Streamlit:
 pip install streamlit

-#If Streamlit is installed, open your terminal or command prompt
-  Navigate to the directory containing app.py
+#If Streamlit is installed, open your terminal or command prompt and navigate to the directory containing app.py

-  Run Streamlit with:
+#To run Streamlit with:
 streamlit run app.py